MASPA: An efficient strategy for path planning with a tethered marsupial robotics system: Introduction

 \subsection{Related Work}

 The Multi-Robot Path Planning (MRPP) problem consists of computing collision-free paths for multiple robots from start locations to goal locations, minimizing different objectives based on covered distance or arrival time.
+Zafar et al. \citep{ZAFAR2018141} classified mobile robot path planning methods into four categories: Analytical, Enumerative, Evolutionary, and Meta-Heuristic.
+In particular, analytical approaches leverage the geometric properties of the problem to find theoretically optimal solutions.

-Numerous methods for robot path planning assume that the environment can be modeled by a graph and then compute optimal paths using graph search algorithms like Djikstra, A$^\star$, or Theta*~\cite{nash_aaai10}.
-Probabilistic planners~\cite{elbanhawi_access14}, such as Probabilistic Road-Maps (PRM) or Rapidly-exploring Random Trees (RRT), are also a widespread approach.
+Numerous methods for robot path planning assume that the environment can be modeled by a graph and then compute optimal paths using graph search algorithms like Djikstra, A$^\star$, or Theta*~\citep{nash_aaai10}.
+Specially, the A$^\star$ algorithm has been used for path planning and optimization problems by many authors in the operational research field \citep{yuan2016research, kiadi2023based}.
+Probabilistic planners~\citep{elbanhawi_access14}, such as Probabilistic Road-Maps (PRM) or Rapidly-exploring Random Trees (RRT), are also a widespread approach.
 Instead of considering a fully connected scenario, they build a graph by randomly sampling the environment, which makes them suitable for planning in high-dimensional spaces in reasonable computation time.
-Some variants, such as RRT$^\star$~\cite{karaman_ijrr11}, can achieve optimal solutions asymptotically.
-Recently, reinforcement learning methods have also been applied to UAV navigation in complex environments~\cite{wang_tvt19}, even considering a load hanging from a cable~\cite{faust_ai17} or multi-agent teams~\cite{sartoretti_ral19}.

-In the multi-robot case, there are multiple works in the planning community for MRPP.
-Reduction-based methods try to reduce the path planning problem to other well-studied problems, such as integer linear programming~\cite{yu_tr16,wang_ral22}; while search-based methods~\cite{sharon_ai15,ma_aaai19} look for optimal paths by means of different strategies to explore the solution space.
-In decoupled search-based methods, robots plan their paths sequentially in some order of priority~\cite{wu_icra20,ma_aaai19b}.
-Some of these methods for MRPP consider temporal~\cite{wang_ral22} or kinematic constraints~\cite{ma_aaai19} for robots.

-Additionally, MRPP can be modeled as a non-convex constrained optimization problem in 3D~\cite{mora_auro15}, and numerical methods can be used to find optimal solutions.
-For instance, Sequential Convex Programming has been proposed to obtain solutions in this non-convex optimization~\cite{chen_icra15}, or polyhedra representations of the robot trajectories in multi-UAV scenarios~\cite{tordesillas_tro22}.
-Another constrained optimization alternative for MRPP is Non-linear Model Predictive Control, where a receding time horizon approach is used to compute collision-free trajectories for multiple robots~\cite{zhu_ral19,luis_ral19}.
+Some variants, such as RRT$^\star$~\citep{karaman_ijrr11} or multi-RRT \citep{karaman_ijrr11, feng2024adaptive}, can achieve optimal solutions asymptotically.
+Recently, reinforcement learning methods have also been applied to UAV navigation in complex environments~\citep{wang_tvt19}, even considering multi-agent teams~\citep{liu2020mapper}.
+Another constrained optimization alternative for MRPP is Non-linear Model Predictive Control, where a receding time horizon approach is used to compute collision-free trajectories for multiple robots~\citep{zhu_ral19}.